n-chatzi/max-ext-templates/README.md

 ### Xcode

 Verify the project Info and Build *Settings*.
-The first step would be to create thee user defined *Settings* :
+If not present, the first step would be to create thee user defined *Settings* :

 | Name                 | Content                                                                           |